 Here's what we'll cover at Show 'N Tell Saturday.

-I suggest you bring your spouse/partner to our Show 'N Tell Saturday.
+We suggest you bring your spouse/partner to our Show 'N Tell Saturday.
 That's our treat.
 You'll know a whole lot more about running a Home Video Studio by end of day on Saturday!